 Host-microbiome interaction in Ensatina salamanders

 I completed my Master’s degree at San Francisco State University (Vredenburg/Zink labs), where I explored variation in skin-associated microbial communities (microbiomes) on several subspecies of Ensatina eschscholtzii salamanders.
-The field of amphibian microbiome research is relatively new, so for my project I set out to answer several basic questions about the host-microbiome relationship.
-First, are skin microbial communities are primarily obtained from the environment or other members of the population (or community)?
-Second, does the skin microbial community change over ontogeny?
-Third, how does the skin microbiome change across a hybrid zone?
-My first paper from this project was recently published in the journal Microbial Ecology, check it out here!
+Different aspects of this project have been published in the journal Microbial Ecology (2017), and Frontiers in Microbiology (2018)!
 Stay tuned for more publications in the future.

 Honey bee gut immune mechanisms

 For my undergraduate senior thesis at Barnard College I studied the gut immune response to pathogenic bacteria in the European honey bee (Apis mellifera) in the Snow lab.
 I used gene expression analysis to determine which genes were upregulated in response to ingestion of foreign (and potentially pathogenic) bacteria.
 I also characterized reactive oxygen species (ROS) production in the gut, which is thought to play a role in the anti-bacterial response as well.